 President of HUG Your Baby, LLC

 Jan Tedder is a family nurse practitioner and lactation consultant who researched and developed the award-winning HUG Your Baby concepts and resources.
-She earned degrees in nursing from UNC-Charlotte and UNC-Chapel Hill and studied for decades the work of renowned Harvard pediatrician, Dr. T. Berry Brazelton.
+She earned degrees in nursing from UNC-Charlotte and UNC-Chapel Hill and for decades studied the work of the renowned Harvard pediatrician, Dr. T. Berry Brazelton.
 She is certified in both his Touchpoints program and his Newborn Behavioral Assessment Scale (NBAS).
 Jan has been honored as the North Carolina Maternal Health Nurse of the Year and was inducted into Sigma Theta Tau, the national honorary society for nurses.
 She speaks at professional conferences around the world and has published numerous articles in peer-reviewed journals.
 She is a clinician and an instructor of family practice residents at UNC-Chapel Hill Family Medicine Center.
-(See Jan's resume).
+(See Jan's resume.)

 Vice President of Research and Education, Director of "HUG for Dads"